Gary Williams: Early coaching career

 Prior to entering the college ranks, Williams was a successful high school basketball coach at Woodrow Wilson High School in Camden, New Jersey.
 He won a NJSIAA state championship as head varsity coach at Wilson High.
-With his chance to learn under Tom Davis (who Williams got to know when Davis was an assistant coach at Maryland), Williams left to become an assistant basketball coach at Lafayette College in 1971 and continued at Boston College in 1977 until he became a head coach.
+With his chance to learn under Tom Davis (whom Williams got to know when Davis was an assistant coach at Maryland), Williams left to become an assistant basketball coach at Lafayette College in 1971 and continued at Boston College in 1977 until he became a head coach.
 He was also the head soccer coach at Lafayette College during his assistant coaching job.

 Williams held three head coaching positions prior to Maryland.
 In 1978, Williams obtained his first head coaching position at American University.
 He led American to relative success, coaching them to several NIT berths.
 In 1982, Williams returned to Boston College, leading the Eagles to two NCAA tournament appearances, and one NIT appearance in his four-year tenure.
 In 1986, Williams took over at Ohio State of the Big Ten Conference.
 Under Williams, the Buckeyes advanced to one NCAA tournament appearance and two NIT appearances in three seasons.